google/WebFundamentals/src/content/en/updates/2019/02/trusted-types.md

 The code above is just an example, so it's trivial to see the bug.
 In practice, the sources and the sinks are often accessed in completely different application parts.
-The date from the source is passed around, and eventually reaches the sink.
+The data from the source is passed around, and eventually reaches the sink.
 There are some functions that sanitize and verify the data.
 But was the right function called?

-Looking at the source code alone, it's even difficult to confirm that it introduces a DOM XSS bug.
-It's not enough to grep the source code for sensitive patterns.
+Looking at the source code alone, it's difficult to know if it introduces a DOM XSS.
+It's not enough to grep the `.js` files for sensitive patterns.
 For one, the sensitive functions are used through various wrappers, and the actual vulnerability will look more like [this](https://hackerone.com/reports/158853){: .external}.
 But sometimes it's just impossible: